-SYNDROMIC MULTIPLEX DIAGNOSTICS AND PANELS MARKET: Strategies and Trends, Forecasts by Syndrome, Place, Product and Country with Market Analysis, Executive Guides and Customization 2022 to 2026
+SYNDROMIC MULTIPLEX PANELS MARKET: Strategies and Trends, Forecasts by Syndrome, Place, Product and Country with Market Analysis and Executive Guides 2024 to 2028

 “The Syndromic Multiplex Diagnostics market enters a new post-pandemic growth phase as new entrants jockey for position in a new diagnostic world…..”

 The COVID pandemic has ushered in a new world of infectious disease diagnostics.
-Infectious disease Dx is changing - can an already rapidly growing market expand even faster?
+Can an already rapidly growing market expand even faster?
 Find out all about it in this latest report on Syndromic Multiplex Diagnostics.

 Syndromic testing is proving itself in the market. players are reporting double-digit growth.
 Lowering costs, improving outcomes and even helping in the battle against antimicrobial resistance (AMR).
 The two key trends of point of care (POC) testing and molecular diagnostics (MDx) are meeting with spectacular success.
 It could possibly displace most frontline test protocols AND save money at the same time.
 Learn about this market including the issues and outlooks.